algorandfoundation/algokit-cli/docs/features/project/deploy.md

 $ algokit project deploy testnet --custom-deploy-command="your-custom-command"
 ```

+> ⚠️ Please note, chaining multiple commands with `&&` is **not** currently supported.
+If you need to run multiple commands, you can defer to a custom script.
+Refer to [run](../project/run.md#custom-command-injection) for scenarios where multiple sub-command invocations are required.

 ## CI Mode

 By using the `--ci` or `--non-interactive` flag, you can skip the interactive prompt for mnemonics.